divslinger/Android-Merchant-App/TEST_PLAN.md

    * Click on device 'Home' button to put the app in background
    * Resume the paused app
    * Confirm that it opens on the 'Payment INPUT' screen with an amount of 99
+   * Click 'BACK' button
+   * Confirm that it exits the app
 1. Payment REQUEST: navigate to screen
    * launch app
    * Go to 'Payment INPUT' screen